FIWARE-Ops/data-space-connector/examples/service-provider-ips/README.md

 When using a different Ingress Controller or specific load balancer, make sure to add the necessary annotations.

+It is assumed, that the organisation IPS is part of a data space where the trusted participant list can be found at [https://tir.dsba.fiware.dev](https://tir.dsba.fiware.dev).

 After downloading the chart (see [../../README.md#deployment-with-helm](../../README.md#deployment-with-helm)), use the following command:
 ```shell